-On-site sanitary system IDDE program development shall include the establishment of the necessary legal authority (such as new or revised local laws) for implementation and enforcement.
+On-site sanitary system IDDE program development shall include the establishment of the necessary legal authority (such as new or revised local laws) for implementation and enforcement b.

-- b.
 Develop and maintain a map showing the entire small MS4 conveyance system.
 The covered entity shall complete the mapping of approximately 20% of the system every year, with the entire system being mapped by May 1, 2015.
-At a minimum, the map and/or supportive documentation for the conveyance system shall include the following information: - i. type of conveyance system closed pipe or open drainage; - ii. for closed pipe systems pipe material, shape, and size; iii. for open drainage systems - channel/ditch lining material, shape, and - iii. for open drainage systems channel/ditch lining material, shape, and dimensions; location and dimensions of any culvert crossings; - iv. drop inlet, catch basin, and manhole locations; and - $\nu.\;\;$ number and size of connections (inlets/outlets) to catch basins and manholes, direction of flow.
+At a minimum, the map and/or supportive documentation for the conveyance system shall include the following information:

+- type of conveyance system closed pipe or open drainage; - ii. for closed pipe systems pipe material, shape, and size; iii. for open drainage systems channel/ditch lining material, shape, and - dimensions; location and dimensions of any culvert crossings; - iv. drop inlet, catch basin, and manhole locations; and - v. number and size of connections (inlets/outlets) to catch basins and manholes, direction of flow

-All information shall be prepared in digital format suitable for use in GIS software and in accordance with the Department's guidance on illicit Discharge Detection and Elimination.
+All information shall be prepared in digital format suitable for use in GIS software and in accordance with the Department's guidance on Illicit Discharge Detection and Elimination.
 The scale shall be 1:24000 or better.